asamuzaK/withExEditorHost/README.md

 * Enter editor path
 * Enter command line options
+  * NOTE: Quote the argument if it contains spaces or backslashes.
+    For example: `-a -b "C:\Program Files"`
 * Put file path after command arguments?

 You can leave them empty and set them later too.